pavolloffay/opentelemetry-mcp-server/README.md

 ## Functionality

-At the moment the MCP serer offer tools to configure an OpenTelemetry collector.
+At the moment the MCP server offer tools to configure an OpenTelemetry collector.
 Tools return strict JSON schema for each collector component ensuring the configuration is correct.

 A complete list of tools can be found in the [tools](./TOOLS.md).